 The Holy Spirit is the enlightening power that enables God’s children to understand and to discern the spiritual things of God.
 We all need godly discernment and wisdom to guide us through life and also to help us to discern truth from error; right from wrong; and lightness from darkness.

 This present evil world is full of darkness and the power of God’s Spirit is an illuminating force that provides us with understanding and discernment if we are following after all of His commandments, ordinances, statutes, and precepts.
 It is this gift of God that lights up the right path that we are to walk on.

-The commandments, statutes, precepts, judgments and ordinances contained in God’s Word are an expression of the righteousness of God and they give understanding of godliness and the way of life eternal.
+The commandments, statutes, precepts, judgments, ordinances, instructions and teachings [doctrines] contained in God’s Word are an expression of the righteousness of God and they give understanding of godliness and the way of life eternal.
 All of God’s Word can be described as a lamp that lights up the way He wants us to live: